 You may believe you’re an excellent driver.
 But accumulating a number of traffic violations or a DUI conviction causes insurance companies to designate you a high-risk driver.
 If this happens, you’ll need high-risk auto insurance, which causes your insurance rate to skyrocket in certain cases.
 If the state convicts you of DUI, you’ll certainly need high-risk insurance with an SR-22 certificate filing (or an FR-44 filing in Florida and Virginia).

-High-risk driving behaviors include a record of excessive traffic tickets (points), accidents, DUI/DWI offenses, and insurance lapses.
+There are a number of high-risk insurance classifications drivers may fall into.
+These driving behaviors include a record of excessive traffic tickets (points), accidents, DUI/DWI offenses, and insurance lapses.
 The increased risk associated with these behaviors leads to higher insurance rates than safe drivers get.
 Auto insurance companies calculate premiums based on the potential risk a driver poses to them.
 Generally speaking, the more likely you are to file an insurance claim, the more expensive your insurance will be.

 You’ll want to shop around to find affordable car insurance policies for high-risk drivers.
 Finding a car insurance policy that meets your needs is essential, whether you have a good driving record or not.
 On that note, let’s take a detailed look into high-risk insurance to understand it better.

 High-risk auto insurance coverage is for drivers who have a greater risk of submitting claims.
 Insurance premiums are higher for these drivers because of the additional risk they pose.
 An insurance provider will charge you extra for coverage if you have a higher chance of submitting a claim.